uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.15.2 =
+* Security hardening: prior versions of Authorizer allowed all valid administrator logins to succeed, even if those administrators were not in the Authorizer Approved list.
+Starting with this version, administrator users will also need to be listed in the Authorizer Approved list in order to successfully log in.
+Administrators, please verify you are listed in the Authorizer Approved list so you are not locked out.
+* Security fix: GitHub OAuth2 logins now only accept verified email addresses.
+Props [Steve](https://patchstack.com/database/researchers/007c1fea-292a-403c-8318-403d517777fd) for the coordinated disclosure via wordpress.org and patchstack!
+* Configured OAuth2 (generic) providers can now require verified email addresses (a truthy `email_verified` attribute released from the provider).

 = 3.15.1 =
 * Security fix: prevent authenticated OAuth2 users from impersonating other users by spoofing OAuth2 user attributes (authenticated privilege escalation).
 Props [Steve](https://patchstack.com/database/researchers/007c1fea-292a-403c-8318-403d517777fd) for the coordinated disclosure via wordpress.org and patchstack!